 Inspire the Heart and Mind of the Child with Skills

 What if a parent isn’t skilled in some way?
 For instance, does a parent need to be an artist for the child to develop artistic skills?
 If a parent isn’t skilled in art, but the child shows interest or talent in it, does the parent need to learn artistic skills?
 That’s not necessarily the case.
 Indeed, a parent may help inspire the development of creative skills in the following ways:

 - provide resources (books, educational DVDs, online courses, etc.) to aid their child’s growth in art

 - give their child plenty of time to practice developing the skills

 - inspire their child’s creativity by visiting art museums or simply exploring many art media

-- hire a Biblical-Principle Approach art tutor to help
+- hire a Biblical Classical art tutor/teacher to help

 The above are all ways to help “inspire with new life” and “infuse ideas” that nurture the child’s interests.